How much to borrow?

 However, if you borrow more than you need right now you will pay interest on money that you do not immediately need.
 You should not borrow more than you actually need.

-Depositing the funds from a Lifetime Loan into a bank account will not generate sufficient funds to repay the Lifetime Loan and will therefore cost you money over time.
-This is not a recommended use of the proceeds of a Lifetime Loan and should only be considered if you have a requirement to have a cash fund available to you at all times, e.g. for emergencies or for peace of mind, and if you are fully aware of and willing to accept the cost implications involved.
+Depositing the funds from a Lifetime Mortgage into a bank account will not generate sufficient funds to repay the Lifetime Mortgage and will therefore cost you money over time.
+This is not a recommended use of the proceeds of a Lifetime Mortgage and should only be considered if you have a requirement to have a cash fund available to you at all times, e.g. for emergencies or for peace of mind, and if you are fully aware of and willing to accept the cost implications involved.

 « Return to Think it Through